R4thin/js-messaging-tutorial/README.md

 	$('button#loginUser').attr('disabled', false);
 	$('div.error').text(error.message);

-To test displaying errors, the easiest thing to do is to try logging in as a user that doesn't exist.
+To test displaying errors, simply try logging in as a user that doesn't exist.
 You should see the error "40108 Invalid Credentials" displayed in your error div.
 Now that your app can display errors, you should also have a method to clear the error div:

 	var clearError = function() {
 	$('div.error').text("");